GerritGeeraerts/GerritGeeraerts/README.md

-- 👋 Hi, I’m Gerrit Geeraerts and i am currently looking for a developer job in python.
+- 👋 Hi, I’m Gerrit Geeraerts and i am currently looking for a job in artificial intelligence.